 National Criterium Calendar (NCC) Requirements & Procedures

-Welcome to the inaugural year of the National Criterium Calendar (NCC) — a collection of the top criteriums in America.
-The 2013 NCC will include one-day criteriums and criterium omniums to feature true American racing.
+Welcome to the third year of the National Criterium Calendar (NCC) — a collection of the top criteriums in America.
+The NCC will include one-day criteriums and criterium omniums to feature true American racing.
 The idea for the NCC is to showcase the top domestic teams and promote their riders and sponsors.
-The following is a summary of rules and procedures applicable to NCC races in 2013.
+The following is a summary of rules and procedures applicable to NCC races in 2014.

 Single-day criteriums must be a stand-alone criterium with a circuit of no more than five kilometers.

-Criterium omniums must be a multi-day event (maximum four days) with concurrent days (no “off” or “rest” days).
+Criterium omniums must be a multi-day event (maximum four days) with concurrent days (no “off” or “rest” days) that are on the same event permit and run by the same race director or club.
 Scoring is based on points collected in each race and added together to create an overall omnium standing.
 Riders do not have to compete in all events to appear in the overall omnium standings.
 All circuits must be a maximum of five kilometers.

-- If your event will be offering both Men’s and Women’s categories, at least one field must meet the minimum prize list as described above with the second field having no less than 50 percent of the minimum prize list above.
+- If your event will be offering both men’s and women’s categories, each gender must have no less than 50 percent of the prize list of the other gender.